How Can I Replace A Dripping Shower Faucet?

 Shut off the main water supply to the house.
 Open the tap water to drain out of the line.
 Remove the dripping shower faucet, loosening a screw on the bottom with a hex wrench.
 Gently pull and turn the tap on his pipe.
 If you do not see a screw, the tap can be a type of thread.
 Turn the key counterclockwise to remove it.

-12 Picture Gallery: How Can I Replace a Dripping Shower Faucet?
+12 Photos Gallery of: How Can I Replace a Dripping Shower Faucet?

 Clean the pipe wall.
 If the threads of the pipe wall are corroded they are dirty, clean with a wire brush.
 Install new shower faucet.
 Slide the key into the pipe wall.
 Push against the wall and tighten the screw with a hex wrench.
 If the faucet is a screw type, apply Teflon tape to the threads and turn the key in the tube rotating clockwise until tight.